On this page

 Overview

-command stores a numeric value (integer or floating-point) in the key-value database.
+The NUM.SET command stores a numeric value (integer or floating-point) in the key-value database.
 This command is designed to handle numerical data efficiently.

 Command Name